jameshfisher/jameshfisher.com/_posts/2019-01-09-how-to-fix-activating-bundler-2-failed-error-in-your-jekyll-build.md

 ---
-title: "How to fix 'Activating bundler (< 2) failed' error in your jekyll build"
+title: How to fix 'Activating bundler (< 2) failed' error in your jekyll build
-tags: ["programming"]
+tags:
+  - bundler
+  - jekyll
+  - ruby
+  - programming
+  - continuous-integration
+taggedAt: '2024-03-26'
 ---

 This site is built using Jekyll,